Amid bursts of resistance, Trump administration squeezes colleges over pro-Palestinian protests as activist remains detained

 (CNN) — The Trump administration is tightening its grip on efforts to quash pro-Palestinian demonstrations on college campuses, even as a protest over the detention of activist Mahmoud Khalil flared at the president’s New York City residence and resistance efforts continue in the courts and beyond.

-Khalil, a Palestinian refugee whose green card was revoked over his involvement with demonstrations last spring at Columbia University, remains in ICE custody in Louisiana.
-A federal judge has set a midday Friday deadline for Trump administration lawyers and Khalil’s attorneys to outline the next steps in his case.
+Khalil, a Palestinian refugee whose green card was revoked over his involvement with demonstrations last spring at Columbia University in New York City, remains in ICE custody in Louisiana.
+Newly released video posted online Friday by the American Civil Liberties Union showed the moments of his March 8 arrest, captured by his pregnant wife.

+Khalil’s attorneys filed a motion for his release on Friday, arguing Khalil’s First Amendment and due process rights were violated when federal immigration officers took him into custody last week.
+Lawyers also argued Khalil’s detention is “punitive” and does not have any “‘reasonable relation’ to any legitimate government purpose.”

+“The government has not demonstrated that Mr. Khalil—a husband to a U.S. citizen, soon-to-be father to a U.S. citizen, and lawful permanent resident with no criminal history—needs to be detained,” the motion reads.

 But the government’s case has “no basis in law,” Khalil’s lawyer told CNN on Friday.

-Note: Correction: An earlier version of this story misstated the government’s deadline for responding to Mahmoud Khalil’s legal team regarding a motion for his bail.